Pharmacists dispense prescription medications to patients and offer advice on their safe use.

 - Begin at least 3 months before your test date

 - Questions emphasize problem-solving abilities, not rote memorization

 Experience in Pharmacy

 All applicants need to be aware that the Admissions Committee also views one’s knowledge of the profession of pharmacy to be of importance.
 You should consider shadowing a pharmacist to learn the daily objectives of the field.
 This will help you discover if this is truly the path for you.
 Having strong career experiences and life accomplishments will allow you to validate your professionalism and maturity, which are strongly considered in the application process.

+Other qualifications.
 You should have scientific aptitude, good interpersonal skills and a desire to help others if you want to be a pharmacist.
 You also must be conscientious and pay close attention to detail, because the decisions you'll make affect human lives.